CEO & Founder

 You can easily buy Registered Education Savings Plan online through trusted providers like Canadian LIC.
 We guide families through the process, ensuring they choose the best plan for their needs.
 Many of our clients find this option convenient and easy to manage.

-Yes, you can still receive government grants like the Canada Education Savings Grant (CESG) when your child enrolls in an eligible apprenticeship program.
+Yes — government grants such as the Canada Education Savings Grant (CESG) are earned while contributing to the RESP and can be used once the beneficiary enrolls in an eligible apprenticeship program.
 We help families track and claim these grants, maximizing their RESP benefits.

 You can get a Registered Education Savings Plan Quote from Canadian LIC by contacting our team or visiting our website.
 We provide detailed quotes, considering your financial goals and your child’s educational plans.

-Some RESP providers may charge withdrawal fees, but it varies.
+Some RESP providers may charge withdrawal fees, but the fees vary.
 At Canadian LIC, we ensure our clients are aware of any potential fees and work with them to minimize costs.
 It’s important to choose the right provider who offers flexibility and low fees.

 When choosing Registered Education Savings Plan Providers, consider fees, flexibility, investment options, and customer service.
 At Canadian LIC, we offer tailored solutions and personalized service, making us one of the best choices for RESP management.